amoh-godwin/Articulae/mds/guru99/Python Decorators How to Create and Use with Examples.md

 function docstring: Returns the decorated function
 ```

-This is rightly so, since it has been set `male_and_female` has been set to `inner_function`.
+This is rightly so, since `male_and_female` has been set to `inner_function`.
 But there is a way you can preserve the original function's metadata even after its been decorated.

 With this we use python's built-in `functools.wraps` decorator.